 Reply believes and invests in the development of talent and skills.
-This attitude is encouraged and applied not only within the employee community, but also externally to students and professionals who participate in a variety of employee-focused activities.
+This commitment is encouraged and applied not only within the employee community, but also externally to students and professionals in various activities aimed at engaging students.
 Reply acquires the best talents through established relationships with several Italian and European universities and research centres, so as to enrich its workforce with high-profile personnel.
 Reply invests in the development of talent and skills, promoting the importance of lifelong learning as an integral part of career paths.

-The various programmes include: Student Tech Clash, a competition between universities to stimulate competition through creativity and the production of innovative projects; the Reply Challenges, online competitions for teams on the main themes of innovation; and the Reply Ambassador Programme, a team of university students who collaborate with Reply during their academic career.
+The various programmes include:

+- Student Tech Clash, a competition between universities to stimulate competition through creativity and the production of innovative projects; - Reply Challenges, online team competitions on key innovation topics; - Reply Ambassador Programme, a team of university students who collaborate with Reply during their academic career.

 Student Tech Clash is the idea generation challenge aimed at students of the main European universities.
 It involves a challenge on an innovation theme promoted by Reply.
-Since 2015, more than 5,000 European students have participated in several competitions and submitted more than 1,000 project proposals on innovative topics such as Green IoT, 5G and edge computing, biotech traceability, virtual reality and the metaverse.
-In 2022, the Student Tech Clash involved several universities: Polytechnic of Milan, University of Milan Bicocca, University of Rome Sapienza, INP Grenoble, as well as students from Cambridge University.
+Since 2015, more than 6,000 European students have participated in several competitions and submitted more than 1,000 project proposals on innovative topics such as Green IoT, 5G and edge computing, biotech traceability, virtual reality, the metaverse and generative Al. In 2023, Student Tech Clash involved several universities: Polytechnic of Turin, Polytechnic of Milan, University of Milan Bicocca, University of Rome Sapienza, INP Grenoble, INSA Lyon as well as students from Cambridge University.

-The Reply Challenges are part of Reply's extensive programme of initiatives aimed at promoting the culture of the latest technologies, with a particular focus on younger generations.
+The Reply Challenges are part of Reply's extensive programme of initiatives aimed at promoting the culture of innovation, with a particular focus on younger generations.
 These challenges are part of Reply's ongoing commitment to promote new fully digital ways of learning among young people.
-The challenges are created by Replyers and open to all those who love technology and digital competitions.
-The challenges are organised around 4 themes: coding, cyber-security, investments - with a focus on sustainability - and digital creativity.
+The challenges are created by employees and open to all those who love technology and digital competitions.
+The challenges are organised around 4 areas: coding, cyber-security, investments - with a focus on sustainability - and digital creativity.
 For each challenge, there are learning sections and sandboxes where participants can approach the topics and train for the competition.
-Since 2018, more than 170,000 students and professionals have registered on the Reply Challenges portal, helping to build awareness of this unique feature and Reply brand presence around the world.
+Since 2018, more than 190,000 students and professionals have registered on the Reply Challenges portal, helping to build awareness of this unique feature and Reply brand presence around the world.
 From 2019, the Teen Edition was organised as part of the Code Challenge, a category open to very young people, to make them more aware of the topic of coding.

-In 2022, the winners of the Teen Edition Code Challenge, aimed at high school students, were offered, in addition to the prize, a coding course designed by Reply experts to further develop their coding skills.
+In 2023, the winners of the Teen Edition Code Challenge, aimed at high school students, were offered, in addition to the prize, a coding course designed by Reply experts to further develop their software development skills.